AtomGradient/whisper-mps/README.md

 ```
   --file-name FILE_NAME
                   Path or URL to the audio file to be transcribed.
   --model-name MODEL_NAME
                   size of the OPENAI Whisper model name, like tiny(default),base,small,etc
+  --youtube-url URL_ADDRESS
+                  the youtube play url
 ```